Nudin/feedfilter/README.md

 [somefeed]
 treshhold = 7
 ```
 The DEFAULT-section specifies the default configuration for all feed, alternatively or additionally you can specify different settings for single feeds.
-The name of the feed is the domain-name without TLD (WARNING: this might change in future due to limitations with different feeds on the same/similar domain).
+The name of the feed is the domain-name without TLD (**Warning**: this might change in future due to limitations with different feeds on the same/similar domain).
 The currently available options are:
  * threshold – is this value is overstepped the newsitem will be dropped
  * title_scale – multiply the values of filterscores with this factor if matched in the headline